mans2singh/flink-hello-world/README.md

+# Introduction to Big Data Fall 2015

+## Contact information

+For any questions, please contact us at ibdfall2015@intuit.com

-# Flink Install and Examples
+# Flink Intro

-These examples are based Flink version 0.9.1.
+1. Flink is a data processing framework.
+2. It can handle both batch and streaming workflows.
+3. One unique feature of Flink is that it does pure streaming in it's streaming mode.

 ## Flink Documentation
 https://ci.apache.org/projects/flink/flink-docs-release-0.9/index.html

+# Flink Examples

+These examples are based Flink version 0.9.1.

 ## Steps involved in a creating a Flink application